blob7/Bleeding-Edge-fill-bot/README.md

 1. open Discord
 2. go to Settings > Advanced
 3. enable developer mode
-4. right-click on the channel
+4. right-click on the channel you want the bot to monitor
 5. select 'Copy ID'
 6. In the .env file, paste the process name at \<channel id\>
 > [!IMPORTANT]
 > Remove the "\<" "\>" when your enter your information

 ## Setup Task Scheduler
-1. press win key and type: where python
+If you want the program to run automatically follow these steps

+### Paste The Path Into The Bot Runner File
+1. Open command prompt
+2. Enter the command "where python"
-2. copy result into <your path> and remove the last \python.exe
+3. copy the result into \<path\> and remove "\python.exe"
+> [!IMPORTANT]
+> Remove the "\<" "\>" when your enter your information

+### Paste The Python
-3. in file explore find the fill bot folder
+5. in file explore find the fill bot folder
-4. right click and select copy as path
+6. right click and select copy as path
-5. paste that in both <your python path>
+7. paste that in both <your python path>
 keep \bot.py to the end of line 4 to verify it works copy botRunner.bat as filepath and run it in terminal(win button search cmd and paste)
+> [!IMPORTANT]
+> Remove the "\<" "\>" when your enter your information

 1. Open Task Scheduler.
 2. Click "Create Task" at right side